Everyone has a party trick for traveling light, from wearing layers of clothes on the

 The most sustainable way to deal with your period while traveling (and at home), is by using a Ruby Cup or wearing Modibodi menstrual underwear.
 Both products are reusable, hygienic and ideal for women staying in remote areas.
 Made from soft, medical grade silicone, the Ruby Cup can be worn for up to 12 hours and lasts approximately 10 years.

-Plus, for every Ruby Cup purchased in May 2018, two more will be donated to girls in need across the world.
+Plus, for every Ruby Cup purchased, one will be donated to girls in need across the world.

 For the streamlined traveler, WANDRD’s award-winning Prvke Pack is a perfect choice, available in 21 or 31-liter sizes.
 If you need more space, upgrade to the Hexad Carryall Duffel, a duffel/backpack hybrid with 40 or 60-liter capacities.
 Both designs are sleek, stylish and crafted out of ultra-durable, water-resistant tarpaulin.
 With handy features like a leak-resistant pocket for toiletries, and expandable sections, plus a lifetime guarantee, you can stress less and enjoy your trip.